Could Navy be the newest color name to capture parents’ imagination?

 In some cases, it’s clearly short for a longer name.
 Actor Navi Rawat was born Navlata.
 But despite her 1977 birth, Rawat’s first big role was in The O.C. in 2003.

-Instead, I think it’s down to our cautious embrace of new color names.
+Instead, it probably reflects parents’ cautious embrace of new color names.
 Blue and Indigo both debuted in the US data during the 1970s.
 Sky and Skye, nature names with a colorful vibe, rose dramatically in use during the same period.
 Amber found new heights in the 1980s, as did Jade and Sage.
-Perhaps this was simply the moment parents first cautiously considered color names.
+Perhaps this was simply the moment parents first considered a broad range of color names.

-Of course, pop culture might deserve some credit, too.
 Blockbuster Top Gun starred Tom Cruise as a naval aviator in 1986.
 Gap spin-off Old Navy opened its first stores in 1994.
 In 1995, the long-running legal drama J.A.G. premiered, set in the offices of the US Navy’s Judge Advocate General’s office.
-(Harmon, the name of J.A.G.’s main character, spiked in use during the shows’ run.)

 It’s not as if we discovered the branch of the armed services anew.
 But perhaps it showed in a particularly appealing light during the era.
 (Or not.
 The Tailhook sexual harassment scandal hit in 1991.)